Profit booking pressure in the telecom and banking sectors on Thursday further dragged the Qatar Stock Exchange to make it settle below 9,800 levels.

 Foreign funds’ strong buying interests led the Qatar Stock Exchange make huge gains of 373 points to surpass the pre-blockade levels by a wide margin last week.

 A day after making huge gains, the Qatar Stock Exchange on Thursday remained flat despite weakened selling pressure from domestic institutions and local retail investors.

 Robust buying – especially in realty, insurance and banking – led the 20-stock Qatar Index gain for the fourth straight session by a huge 1.54% or 151 points to 9,976.51 points.

 Foreign institutions’ sustained buying interests on Tuesday lifted the Qatar Stock Exchange for the third straight session and its key index settled above 9,800 levels.

-The Qatar Stock Exchange on Tuesday edged down marginally despite strong buying interests in insurance and banking counters.
+The Qatar Stock Exchange largely remained flat on Wednesday despite strong buying interests in the Islamic equities.

 The change of QIIB's outlook to "stable" is based on the operational environment flexibility in Qatar.